speedyseal/CarND-LaneLines-P1/writeup_template.md

 Selecting lines by slope.
 Lines with a slope > 0.5 and < 1.0 are right lane markers.
 Lines with slope < -0.5 and > -1.0 are left lane markers
 Then I do a weighted average of the left slopes and x-intercepts and right slope and x-intercepts, weighting by the length of each segment.
 The idea is that due to parallax, the closer lines will have greater length and provide more accurate slope/intercept measurements.

+This is the image after color selecting and converting to grayscale:
 ![alt text][gray_solidYellowCurve]

+This is the image after Canny edge detection:
 ![alt text][edge_solidYellowCurve]

+This is the image annotated with ROI in blue, Hough lines shown in red and lane lines in green:
 ![alt text][lines_solidYellowCurve]